skurella/hpp-ray/README.md

-Currently, hpp-ray analyzes the number of C/C++ translation units affected by touching a header file.
+`hpp-ray` analyzes the number of C/C++ translation units affected by touching a header file and cross-verifies it with the git history.

-The overall aim for this tool is to aid in compile time optimization by estimating the long-term impact of changes on individual header files.
+The overall aim for this tool is to aid in compile time optimization by estimating the impact of individual header file changes over the long term.

 # Requirements